GitHub23211/Smart_Sneaker_Head/README.md

 Most of our work has been done on the highlighted folders mentioned above. <br/>

 ## Continuation of the Project
-Fix some known bugs such as the navigation bar disappearing
+Fix some known bugs such as the navigation bar disappearing.
+Create an order confirmation page to let users know if their purchase was successful or not.
+Clear user cart after a successful purchase.
+Store orders on the database and create an API endpoint for these orders so users can view their current and previous orders.
 Improve implementation of user reviews and ratings.
 Implement a recommender system that was taught in Week 11 and 12.
 Further improvements to CSS and UI design